Pneumatic Filler!

 This is a pretty unique filling system.
 They were very popular in the 20's and 30's, as well as the 50's and 60's.
 As long as my pen history is correct, no pen company has made pneumatic fillers on a production scale since then.

-Please watch the video below for all details.
+Please watch the animation and video below for all details.

 Highlights from the video....